mvolkmann/blog/src/rust.md

 - code completion
 - code formatting
 - type documentation on hover
+- linting with error indicators with ability to apply suggestions
 - code snippets
 - rename refactoring
-- linting with error indicators with ability to apply suggestions
+- debugging
 - build tasks

 TODO: This extension seems to do nothing!